What Credit Score is Needed to Buy a House?

 USDA Loans

-If you are interested in purchasing a house in a rural area, you may be interested in a loan offered by The U.S. Department of Agriculture.
+If you are interested in purchasing a house in a rural area, you may be interested in a loan offered by the US Department of Agriculture.
 The way it works is that there are specific rural areas where borrowers with low to moderate income can purchase their homes.
 Typically, the credit score to buy a house with a USDA loan is 640.
 However, if your score is lower, you might still qualify if other aspects of your financial profile demonstrate your creditworthiness.

 Best Strategies to Improve Your Credit Score

-Your credit report is the foundation for your credit score, so if it contains any mistakes, this will be directly reflected in how high of a number you get.
+Your credit report serves as the foundation for your credit score, so if it contains any mistakes, this will be directly reflected in how high of a number you get.
 You have the option to access free reports from the three main bureaus—TransUnion, Equifax, and Experian.
 If you notice that some information is missing or is even wrong, you can dispute it by providing the right documents.

-If you decide to pay off your credit lines and close an account you don’t use before applying for a mortgage, you will be unpleasantly surprised that your score has dropped.
+If you decide to pay off your credit lines and close an account that you don’t use before applying for a mortgage, you will be unpleasantly surprised that your score has dropped.
 While it may seem counterintuitive, it is better to postpone closing old credit lines to avoid lowering your points.

 For those with a low score looking for a starting point, obtaining a secured credit card could be beneficial.
 You’ll need to make a cash deposit that will establish your credit limit.
 It’s essential to select a card that reports to the three major credit bureaus.
 After acquiring the card, maintaining timely payments is key to enhancing your rating.

-Final Thought
+Final Thoughts